philnash/react-express-starter/README.md

    npm run dev
    ```

-   The React application will run on port 3000 and the server port 3001.
+   The React application will run on port 3000 and the server port 5432.

-## React Twilio starter

-The [twilio branch](https://github.com/philnash/react-express-starter/tree/twilio) is a similar setup but also provides endpoints with basic [Access Tokens](https://www.twilio.com/docs/iam/access-tokens) for [Twilio Programmable Chat](https://www.twilio.com/docs/chat) and [Twilio Programmable Video](https://www.twilio.com/docs/video).
-You can use the project as a base for building React chat or video applications.

 ##THE 1 Firestarter